Neuroscience I: Communication Disorders (BIOS1166)

 UNIT OF STUDY

-This unit of study includes fundamental concepts of nervous system structure and function.
+This unit of study introduces fundamental concepts of nervous system structure and function.
 Anatomy of the brain and spinal cord is studied using models.
-Basic mechanisms of spinal reflexes and the function of the somatosensory system comprise the physiological component of the unit.
-Students are also introduced to the anatomy and physiology of the autonomic nervous system and motor pathways.
+The physiological component of the unit will cover topics such as the generation of a nerve impulse or signal, basic mechanisms of spinal reflexes and the function of the somatosensory system.
+Students will also be introduced to the anatomy and physiology of the autonomic nervous system and motor pathways.
 Case studies aimed at identifying simple neural problems associated with sensory and motor systems are specifically designed for students undertaking professional preparation degrees.

 Further unit of study information